Haji Mohammad Salim: Charges and convictions

 In May 2009, Salim was acquitted in the murder case of Abdul Hannan, an activist of Bangladesh Jatiotabadi Jubo Dal, the youth front of BNP by Speedy Trial Tribunal-1.
 In July 2009, after Awami League came to power the government decided to withdraw 21 criminal cases against Salim.
 The government stated that the cases were filed those were "politically motivated" and meant for "harassment".
 He had a total of 120 cases against him.

 In September 2011, the government of Bangladesh withdrew 105 cases against Salim.
 In February 2012, a case over assaulting police officers in 2004 was withdrawn by the government.

-In February 2019, a number of buildings owned by him were demolished by Bangladesh Water Development Board for encroaching on riverbanks.
-His some other buildings were demolished by Bangladesh Inland Water Transport Authority; following its Chairman, Commodore Mohammad Mozammel Haque, got transferred to a different location.
+In February 2019, a number of buildings owned by Salim were demolished by Bangladesh Water Development Board for encroaching on riverbanks.
+His some other buildings were demolished by Bangladesh Inland Water Transport Authority; following its chairman, Commodore Mohammad Mozammel Haque, got transferred to a different location.